AirielShah/dsm1_wed_fri_Blog/posts/Week01s1.md

 published_at: 2024-03-06T15:00:00.000Z
 snippet: This is an excerpt of my first blog post.
 disable_html_sanitization: true
+allow_math: true
 ---

 First Week session 1!

-## Class Task
+# Class Task

 Let's go scavanger hunt with us

 ---

-# The task is to find the following hint places and take a group selfie as evidence.
+## The task is to find the following hint places and take a group selfie as evidence.

 1. An explosive cup of coffee.
 2. A book containing Digital Media wisdom, found amongst many.